-If you do have a bachelor's degree or a masters, the next time you renew your car insurance ask your insurance agent if your insurer takes your education into account when setting your rate.
-If your insurance agent says that they do not, find an insurance agent who works with a carrier that does calculate it.
+If you have a bachelor's degree or a master's, the next time you renew your car insurance, ask your car insurance agent if your insurer takes your degrees into account when setting your rate.
+If your agent says that they don't consider higher education to calculate auto insurance rates, find a carrier that does.

-In short, if it's to your favor, use this factor to your advantage.
+In short, if it's in your favor, use this factor to your advantage.
 If it works against you, make sure it's not a factor in determining your risk.
-It may take a little more footwork, but if you're working with a company like Smartfinancial, shopping for an insurance agent is easy.
+It may take a little more footwork, but if you're working with a company like SmartFinancial, shopping for an insurance agent is easy.

-Whether you're in high school or college, if you are a good student, you can benefit from a discount on your auto insurance because, again, students who excel in school tend to be lower risk drivers.
+Whether you're in high school or college, if you are a good student, you can benefit from a discount on your auto insurance because, again, students who excel in school are lower-risk drivers.

 Tips for College Students with a Car

-Not only should you make sure to tell your insurance agent if you are a college student, but keeping your grades up will help too.
+Did you recently leave home to attend college?
+Not only should you tell your auto insurance agent that you are a college student, but keeping your grades up will help too.

-If you attend a school that is 100 miles or more away from home and you leave your car at your parents' home, you may be eligible for a Distant College Student Discount.
+You may be eligible for a Distant College Student Discount if you attend a school that is more than 100 miles from home, and you leave your car at your parents' home.

 Does Driving School Bring Down Car Insurance Rates?